andrewgremlich/media_organizer/readme.md

-# Media Organizer
+# Photo Organizer

-Need an organizer for your photos and videos on the computer?
+Need an organizer for your media content on the computer?
 Run this!

+## Features

+- Organize photos and videos in a folder structure based off creation dates.

+  - Photos organized based off of EXIF creation dates.
+  - Video organized based off of FFMPEG creation dates.
+  - User provides target folder of unorganized images.
+Will move photos to a default `photos` directory in the directory where the binary was ran.
+The outputed folders will be the respective creation dates on the media.

+- Allow configurable destination folder.

+  - Use the `--dest` flag.

 ## Dependencies